 Keeping parents informed and up-to-date on your child care center’s news, upcoming events, policies, etc. is crucial if you want your center to be a success.
 However, with all the responsibilities of running your business, adding a newsletter to the mix can seem like an overwhelming task.

 Luckily, we’re here to help!
 We’ve put together tips, resources and content suggestions to help you create a neat, organized and informative newsletter that parents will love.

 Planning and Designing

 The first decision you will need to make is choosing a medium for your newsletter.
 A physical paper copy is nice but usually electronic delivery is the most effective and timely way to get your message out to parents.

 You can keep things streamlined and put updates into an email and simply send it out as it is.
 You could also utilize an online newsletter platform like Mailchimp to create something a little more unique.
 Or, if you’re looking for the ultimate combination of flair and simplicity, you can use a free design website like Canva to put together a professional looking newsletter using templates to create something completely unique.

 There is no right or wrong way to reach out to your parents.
 It really is a matter of convenience.
 Which medium do most of your parents use regularly?
-Which medium is easily accessible?
+Which is most easily accessible?

 Once you have decided on the medium of your childcare newsletter, you need to decide on the frequency and create a predictable calendar.
-Bombarding your parents daily and flooding their inbox will eventually wear them – and you – out.
+Bombarding your parents daily and flooding their inboxes will eventually wear them – and you – out.